BrendanMulcahy/brendanmulcahy.github.com/_posts/2024-11-30-the-great-learning-agents.md

 cry; although, they don’t yet understand how these processes work.
 That’s right: children have to learn how to sleep, even if it seems automatic to us adults.

-Eventually patterns emerge as the child grows and they can start to play games.
+Patterns emerge as the child grows and they can start to play games.
 Patterns both in the observations, but also in the actions and how these actions influence the observable world.
 Parents create the first games for their children.
 The parent builds a tower, and the child will knock it over for Fun (try to learn what will happen when their hand hits the